dekuNukem/Film-Packaging/film_packaging/by_process.md

 Type  : Single Pack  |  Quantity: N/A
 Added : 2025-09-18   |  Author  : dekuNukem
 UUID  : 49fdf7859f354d85933ce875998c9937
+Notes : Expiry is probably later than the other one, due to the increase of the processing cost.
 ```

 <a href="./archive/00348_000.jpg" target="_blank">